 Combining the effects of purity and pressure

 All other things being equal, water moves by diffusion from regions of higher pressure to regions of lower pressure and also from regions of high purity to regions of low purity.
 These two factors can ‘balance’ each other and it is possible to have NO diffusion between an area of low purity and high pressure connected to an area of low pressure and high purity.
-Looking at this another way, if you have water of low purity confined in a rigid container (i.e., a cell with a cell wall) and it is put into pure water, water will move into the cell, increasing the pressure in the cell.
-Eventually, pressure will be reached where there is no more diffusion into the cell.
+As an example, if you have water of low purity confined in a rigid container (i.e., a cell with a cell wall) and it is put into pure water, water will move into the cell, increasing the pressure in the cell.
+Eventually, a pressure will be reached where there is no more diffusion into the cell.
 At this point, the pressure differences between the inside and outside are matching the purity differences between the inside and outside.

 Unfortunately, there is no easily conceptualized model for the diffusion of liquid water as there is for the diffusion of gases and solutes.
 A rigorous model of the diffusion of liquid water requires the application of concepts from a thermodynamic parameter called water potential.
 The basic idea is relatively simple: osmosis (the diffusion of liquid water) is a spontaneous process and any spontaneous process must result in a decrease in the amount of energy available to do work (the ‘free energy’).
 Generally, two key factors affect the free energy of water (its water potential): the pressure (which increases its water potential) and the presence of solutes (which decreases its water potential).
 Liquid water diffuses from areas of high water potential to areas of low water potential just as heat flows from warm areas to cold areas.